2010 Gibson Hotel California EDS-1275

 Sadly no longer available on the Gibson website, but thanks so much to the Guitar Site for capturing the original press release here.
 We miss the detail behind Don Felder's set-up for Hotel California, and the spec, documented in detail by the Gibson Custom Shop.
 But at least we have this.

-If you need any more information about this sold guitar, I've a lot more specification and set-up data to hand.
+If you need any more information about this one, I've a lot more specification and set-up data to hand.
 Just drop me a line here.

 Happy to help!